Apple Crisp

 Wooden spoon serving apple crisp.

-This rustic apple crisp with tart apples bubbling away under a crisp and buttery oat-pecan streusel is a longtime favorite of mine.
+This rustic apple crisp recipe with tart apples bubbling away in their juices under a golden brown buttery oat-pecan streusel is a longtime favorite of mine, thanks in part to its irresistibly crisp topping.
 In fact, it’s one of the very first recipes I shared on this blog many years ago.
-It’s wonderful served warm out of the oven with a scoop of vanilla ice cream — though, truthfully, I like the cold leftovers with my morning coffee just as much.
+It tastes wonderful served warm out of the oven, but honestly, I like the cold leftovers with my morning coffee just as much!
+This crisp is perfect on its own, or you can take it up a notch with a scoop of vanilla ice cream, whipped cream, or even caramel sauce.

 What You’ll Need To Make Apple Crisp